Skip to Content

 L.A.
 TACO reached out to the general manager Steve LaFoutain for comment.
 "It’s always been about the team and the community that Brittany and I have built.
 The culture of Horses is the glue that makes the experience so special.
 Bridging the gap between FOH and BOH is so crucial to a healthy work environment and is the reason that we have such an amazing following of regulars.
 The outpouring love that has been received is a testament of what we do.
 It’s also a note that I’ve been there since day one and have pushed through."

 The staff of Horses is currently out of work while operations are at this standstill.
-If you want to support them, a GoFundMe will be created sometime this week.
+If you want to support them, here's a GoFundMe made for them.

 For now, and until later: Goodbye, Horses.